archlinux/alpm/CONTRIBUTING.md

 To ensure compatibility and automatic creation of [semantic versioning] compatible releases the commit message style follows [conventional commits].

+## Merging changes

+Changes to the project are proposed and reviewed using merge requests and merged by the developers of this project using [fast-forward merges].

 ## Creating releases

 Releases are created by the developers of this project using [`release-plz`] by running (per package in the workspace):